Moneycorp

-Moneycorp is an international payments fintech that provides payment products and services.
+Moneycorp is a British payment company that provides foreign exchange and global payment services to individual and corporate customers.
 The company was founded in London in 1979.
-Its clients include corporations, financial institutions, and individuals and it has a footprint in the United Kingdom, North America, Europe, Brazil, Hong Kong, and the United Arab Emirates.
+Its clients include individuals, corporations, and other financial institution.
+It has a branches in the United Kingdom, North America, Europe, Asia and a number of other countries.

-Moneycorp offers payments in over 120 currencies through a suite of services including, but not limited to, foreign exchange spot, forward contracts, and option contracts.
-Moneycorp is enabled by its payments technology, which encompasses liquidity providers, API-integrations for mass payments, and a self-service platform with an assigned account manager.
+Moneycorp offers payments in over 120 currencies through services that include foreign exchange spot, forward contracts, and option contracts.
+Moneycorp uses payments technology, which include liquidity providers, API-integrations for mass payments, and a self-service platform.

-Moneycorp complies to all applicable laws and regulatory standards through its financial crime monitoring systems, bank-grade compliance, and proper segregation of client funds.
-Additionally, Moneycorp maintains all required banking and money transmitter licenses across all operating jurisdictions.

 History

+Foundation and early years

+The company was established in 1962 under the name of David Leslie Jewellers (Oxford Street) Limited in London.
+It changed its name to Town Tickets and Tours Limited in December 1979, then to TTT Moneycorp Limited in April 1993.
+Since 2008 it has used the brand name moneycorp, dropping the TTT as part of a rebranding.

-The company was established in 1979 as a U.K. based traditional foreign exchange retailer, delivering services for individuals at locations at central London, competing with the local banks.
-Years later, the company expanded its retail division into several airports.
+It operated bureau de change sites and traditional foreign exchange retailer, delivering services for individuals at locations in central London, competing with the local banks.
+It later expanded its retail division into several airports.

 In early 2000, Moneycorp expanded throughout the U.K. as it began to provide international payment capabilities for private clients, followed by a focus on corporate clients.
 During this time, Moneycorp pivoted towards a focus on technology and payments through licensing and technology upgrades.

+In December 2006 the Royal Bank of Scotland (RBS) Special Opportunities Fund became a significant shareholder in the Group, as it purchased a stake from the Shlewet Family Trust, the company's former owners, becoming the sole institutional investor in the Group, with a total shareholding of 99.9% in November 2011.
+After 8 years moneycorp was bought by Bridgepoint for £212 million.

+International expansion

-In 2014, Moneycorp was bought by Bridgepoint for £212 million. and expanded internationally, obtaining Money Service Business licenses across Spain, Romania, and the United States.
-Moneycorp also obtained banking licenses in Brazil and Gibraltar, creating Moneycorp Banco de Cambio and Moneycorp Bank, respectively.
-A few years later, the company also obtained Money Service Business licenses in Hong Kong in 2018 and in Canada in 2020.
+In 2014, it expanded internationally, obtaining money service business licences across Spain, Romania, and the United States.
+Moneycorp also obtained banking licences in Brazil and Gibraltar, creating Moneycorp Banco de Cambio and Moneycorp Bank, respectively.
+A few years later, the company also obtained Money Service Business licences in Hong Kong in 2018 and in Canada in 2020.

 In November 2019, Moneycorp became the first of two non-U.S. bank members of the United States Federal Reserve's Foreign Bank International Cash Services (FBICS) program, providing Moneycorp direct access to Federal Reserve U.S. dollar currency services.
 This relationship with the U.S. Federal Reserve acts as a payments gateway for international financial institutions via Moneycorp’s Financial Institutions Group (FIG).

 Moneycorp FIG focuses on enabling safe distribution of banknotes to institutions globally, promoting repatriation and recirculation of banknotes.
 Through Moneycorp FIG, the company has built a customer base of financial institutions including commercial and central banks.